Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

+As an interesting exercise, one could \emph{{very}} naively try to apply the RD reasoning to the CMB.
+This would be a terrible \emph{{misapplication}}, resulting in extremely wrong results.
+It is important, however, to understand \emph{{why}} the correct result cannot be reproduced via an RD analysis and, of course, how to do it properly.

+As is well known, the CMB originated at $z\approx 1100$.
+If one insisted on applying (\ref{E:LCDM}) to this case, they would roughly (and again, \emph{{very}} naively) obtain something around

-But this estimate is grossly misleading.
+{However,} this estimate is grossly misleading.
 The basic problem is that, as presented above, this calculation would only be relevant to an emitter that was comoving with the Hubble flow at the time of last scattering.

-But the surface of last scattering does not comove with the Hubble flow; certainly the surface of last scattering is not a physical object locally at rest in the FLRW spacetime.
-Instead the surface of last scattering is a spacelike hypersurface that occurs at some specific epoch of cosmic time when the ionization fraction drops to some suitable threshold level.
+However, the surface of last scattering does not comove with the Hubble flow; certainly, the surface of last scattering is not a physical object locally at rest in the FLRW spacetime.
+Instead, the surface of last scattering is a space-like hypersurface that occurs at some specific epoch of cosmic time when the ionization fraction drops to some suitable threshold level.

 If we want to estimate $\dot T_{\scriptscriptstyle CMB}$, the temperature drift of the CMB, then we need to think very differently.
-A more careful analysis of the surface of last scattering requires working with the Saha equation to estimate the free electron fraction $x_e$ (see for example~\cite{last-scattering}):
+A more careful analysis of the surface of last scattering requires working with the Saha equation to estimate the free electron fraction $x_e$ (see, for example,~\cite{last-scattering}):